 Enveloped, bullet shaped.
 180 nm long and 75 nm wide.

 Negative-stranded RNA linear genome, about 11 kb in size.
-Encodes for 5 proteins, plus 4 by alternative initiation.
+Encodes for 5 proteins.

 The viral RNA dependent RNA polymerase binds the encapsidated genome at the leader region, then sequentially transcribes each genes by recognizing start and stop signals flanking viral genes. mRNAs are capped and polyadenylated by the L protein during synthesis.